fteem/how-to-write-minitest-extensions/manuscript/1-introduction.md

 Fortunately for us, the Ruby ecosystem has spawned couple of major testing frameworks and utilities.
-The biggest one, by popularity and by lines of code is definitely RSpec [1].
+The biggest one, by popularity and by lines of code is definitely [RSpec](http://rspec.info/).
 It has a vibrant community and a ton of supporters and books on it.

 ## Minitest